Collingwood, Queensland: Collingwood today

 The name Collingwood is still used locally by more than one entity.
 The area at the old townsite and the Conn Waterhole is a pastoral property (it is thus described in a 1938 obituary) called the Collingwood Reserve, and a local grazier holds a property nearby that likewise bears the name.
 A newspaper story from 1942 even mentioned both in one sentence.
 The "waterhole in the Western River on the Collingwood Reserve" in this article is, of course, the Conn Waterhole.
-Mapcarta identifies the former townsite as a "farm" named Collingwood, while OpenStreetMap identifies the facility at 22.343444°S 142.526436°E lying somewhat more than a kilometre southsouthwest of the former townsite, clearly visible in satellite images, as the local grazier's "Collingwood" property.
+Mapcarta identifies the former townsite as a "farm" named Collingwood, while OpenStreetMap identifies the facility at 22.343444°S 142.526436°E lying somewhat more than a kilometre south-southwest of the former townsite, clearly visible in satellite images, as the local grazier's "Collingwood" property.
 This, however, lies just across the boundary in the locality of Opalton.
 What follows is a table of pastoral homesteads found today near (that is, within 70 km of) Collingwood.
 Coördinates are drawn from the Gazetteer of Australia and often indicate a spot several hundred metres from the actual homestead.
-The only exceptions are Nadjayamba, which does not appear in the Gazetteer, whose coördinates are actually those of the 1966 aircraft crash, and Boolbie House, Castle Hill, Gallipoli and Gurley Out Station, whose coördinates are drawn from Mapcarta.
+The only exceptions are Boolbie House, Castle Hill, Gallipoli and Gurley Out Station, whose coördinates are drawn from Mapcarta, along with Apache Downs, Cork, Donald Downs, Nadjayamba, Namarva and Webb, whose coördinates are drawn from Google Maps.
 The bearing in each case is a compass direction expressed in degrees, with 0° as north, and proceeding clockwise (and thus, for example, east is 90°).
 In each case, the bearing is as seen from Collingwood, and it is rounded to the nearest degree.
 The position used for Collingwood in each calculation is the one at the top of the article, which represents a spot at the intersection of Summer Street and Winter Street (although these exist only in records; there is no trace of them on the ground).
 All distances and bearings are as the crow flies.